afeique/at-v3/README.md

 # acrosstime

 This is the centralized codebase for acrossti.me.
-It is currently under heavy development.

 ## External Libraries